 "Wow Baltazar," Yang said, using his real name to prove how surprised she was, "I've rarely hear you say something like that before.
 Hell, I've hardly ever hear you talk that much without stuttering or losing your place before," She then moved closer to the short guy with a grin on her face, "I thought you didn't like public speaking.
 Have those speech lessons your Pop made me give you paid off or were you just in a mood to help out your future sister-in-law?"

-Baltazar blushed slightly and gave the blond a sheepish grin while scratching the back of his neck, while Ruby's face ended up matching her namesake and looked at her sister like she was crazy.
+Baltazar blushed slightly and gave the blonde a sheepish grin while scratching the back of his neck, while Ruby's face ended up matching her namesake and looked at her sister like she was crazy.

 "Y-Yang!"
 Ruby stuttered, "H-How many times do I have to tell you?
 Cody and I are not getting married!
 We haven't even started dating yet!"